 Predicting Lightning Threats

 Collaborators are using NSSL's research forecast model to ingest PGLM data for very short-range (0 to 60 minute) forecasts of severe weather events.
-Forecast models that are able to ingest Doppler radar, lightning or satellite data of thunderstorms provide improved predictions of thunderstorms and their associated severe weather.
+Forecast models that are able to ingest Doppler radar, lightning or satellite data of thunderstorms improve predictions of thunderstorms and associated severe weather.

 In the NOAA Hazardous Weather Testbed (HWT), NSSL partners with the SPC and NWS to develop, test and evaluate severe weather forecast and warning techniques for the entire United States.
 The cornerstone of the HWT is the Spring Experiment held each year during the active spring severe weather season.
 The exchange provides forecasters with a first-hand look at the latest research concepts and products, while research scientists gain valuable understanding of the challenges, needs and constraints of front-line forecasters.

 NSSL/CIMMS scientists simulated realistic cloud-to-ground lightning flashes for the first time using a 3-D cloud model that generates complex precipitation such as graupel (soft hail), which is known to affect lightning production.
 They also use the model to make comparisons between simulated and observed flashes, and analyze lightning more closely.